 Before School Care: 7 a.m. - 8:15 a.m.

 Extended Care: 3:30 p.m. - 6 p.m.

-The new Hatchlings Class serves students from the time in which they become mobile walkers through age 2.
-The class offers families flexibility with their child's school schedule by allowing them to choose any number of days from 1 -5 per week.
+The Hatchling Class serves students from the time in which they become mobile walkers through age 2.
+The class offers families flexibility with their child's school schedule by allowing them to choose any number of days from 2 -5 per week, half or full days.
 During the school day, God's littlest learners will spend time exploring the world around them through developmental activities that promote motor skill coordination, language acquisition, social and emotional awareness, sensory stimulation, routine and predictive procedural development, and pre-academic skills, all while growing their faith and teaching them about the love of Jesus!
 We follow the "Love and Logic" classroom management framework in order to guide the children in learning how to care for one another, make safe choices, and model Jesus's love.
 The children have daily opportunities to explore their learning environment both indoors and outside as well as spending time in the dramatic play room and motor room.